xmk0987/GoGym/backend/README.md

 This is the backend for the Gym Application, built using **Spring Boot**.
 It provides RESTful API endpoints for managing workouts, exercises, user authentication, and tracking user progress.

+Was made just for trying Spring boot out.
+Will probably not be finnished :D.

 ## Features
 - **User Authentication**: Registration, login, and JWT-based authentication
 - **Exercise and Workout Management**: CRUD operations for workouts and exercises